meganmkim/digital_local_news/README.md

 I listed out the following goals for this project:
 1. Increase my comfort level analyzing data using pandas.
 My first project was more linear and mainly followed the lessons and homework.
 2. Try using a new graphing tool other than Datawrapper.
 Interested particularly in using D3.
-3. Create a new type of graph that was not a pie, line, scatter, etc.
+3. Create a new type of graph
 4. Use Figma to customize graph and export into HTML (use figma2html).

 ## Short description of your findings ##
 **Graph 1: Digital Local News in last 10 years**
-* Last 10 years is when post of the digital local news organizations that serve underrepresented communities were founded
+* Last 10 years is when most of the digital local news organizations that serve underrepresented communities were founded
 * Most of them are founded by advertising, foundation grants, and donors which indicates that the non-advertising organizations still need to seek more sustainable revenues for the long-term
-* Most recently founded organizations do not rely on advertising which supports previous research that this previously common source of revenue is potentially not viable
+* Most recently founded organizations do not rely on advertising as their largest source of revenue which supports previous research that this previously common source of revenue is potentially not viable

 **Graph 2: Revenue Source & Distribution**
 * 3 main sources of revenue: advertising, institution funding (grants, corporation, foundations), and individual gifts